-As we traverse the waters of North Vancouver Island we are scanning and listening for the passage of Orcas, White-Sided Dolphins or Humpback Whales.
+As we traverse the waters of the North Island we are scanning and listening clues for the passage of Orcas, White-Sided Dolphins and Humpback Whales.
 Maximum time is spent on the water either in sea kayaks or in the boat.
 Our trips also give you the opportunity to explore the beaches, trails and rugged shoreline of this lush marine environment.

 Given that the weather is stable, it is possible to cross the Strait and explore the solitude of the beaches to the west of Robson Bight and enjoy watching the interaction of whales, sea lions and seals all in the same marine environment.
 Our return journey back to Telegraph Cove in the late afternoon will take us along a different route than the one taken earlier in the day, in hopes and viewing wildlife we did see during the early part of the day.
 Often this trip is run in conjunction with our longer-stay base camp trips.
 This option offers you the convenience of our private boat transport and a flexible itinerary.

 Please Note: Covid Virus is still a factor!
 Therefore, we recommend that guests get updated on their vaccinations.
 Captain choice to require you to wear masks in the cabin area of the boat.
 Not requirement for the island basecamp.

 Trips start and end at: The commercial dock in Port McNeill Harbour.
 Meet outside the Tourist Information Centre

 A Minimum of (2) two people is required to run either of the above trips at a cost of $450 per person !
 Maximum Group Booking: is (6)